barjac/pw-utils/README.md

 ## pw-link-restore \<filename\>
 Restores links saved by `pw-link-save` unless nodes are either missing or otherwise in use.
 Failure or success messages follow each attempt for debugging.

+## pw-read-vol
+Reads volume levels from config into devices

+## pw-save-vol
+Saves all current device volume levels into config